lucascortes/SwiftUnitTesting/README.md

 That probably will generate a network request.
 That not only will take time, it will also make us dependent of external services that can fail and affect our test.
 Also, we won't be able to test different scenarios, like getting a specific book or not founding at all.

 So we need to be able to mock `NetworkManager` to provide our customized behavior.
-The following implementation addresses that
+The following implementation addresses that _I would also add some reference to this article somewhere http://martinfowler.com/articles/mocksArentStubs.html particularly on what's a stub and what's a mock_

 ```javascript
 class Store {